When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 \paragraph{At the Story Level}

 We first focus on the rates of sexualities present in the overall stories (\autoref{fig:1_gender}).
 We start by considering what kinds of suggestions yield similar or different stories to those written without suggestions.
-When the first partner is ``Sherry'' and the model suggests a queer relationship (i.e., that Sherry's partner is \woman), we see significantly fewer stories where the other partner is \man ($t(132)=2.973$, $\p\approx 0.0172$) and significantly more stories where the other partner is \woman ($t(132)=-2.695$, $\p\approx 0.0328$).
-There are no significant changes to the distribution of Sherry's partners' gender when straight suggestions are provided (\woman partner: $t(124)=0.657$, $\p\approx 0.7019$; \man partner $t(124)=-0.422$, $\p\approx 0.8234$).
+When the first partner is ``Sherry'' and the model suggests a queer relationship (i.e., that Sherry's partner is \woman), we see significantly fewer stories where the other partner is \man ($t(132)=2.973$, $\p\approx 0.0172$, $d=0.547$) and significantly more stories where the other partner is \woman ($t(132)=-2.695$, $\p\approx 0.0328$, $d=-0.496$).
+There are no significant changes to the distribution of Sherry's partners' gender when straight suggestions are provided (\woman partner: $t(124)=0.657$, $\p\approx 0.7019$, $d=0.123$; \man partner $t(124)=-0.422$, $\p\approx 0.8234$, $d=-0.079$).
 The direction of these trends are mirrored for ``Joe'' stories but with insignificant changes.
-That is, ``Joe'' is written with \man partners more often ($t(115)=-1.688$, $\p\approx 0.2218$) and \woman partners less often when given queer suggestions ($t(115)=2.143$, $\p\approx 0.1071$), and there are no apparent changes when given straight suggestions to the rate of \woman ($t(104)=-0.556$, $\p\approx 0.7514$) or \man partners ($t(104)=-0.154$, $\p\approx 0.9479$).
-These findings suggest that indeed \participants' default behaviour without suggestions is more similar to the ``straight'' conditions than the ``queer'' ones, though \participants seem to be more resistant to accepting ``queer'' suggestions in the \man case.
+That is, ``Joe'' is written with \man partners more often ($t(115)=-1.688$, $\p\approx 0.2218$, $d=-0.361$) and \woman partners less often when given queer suggestions ($t(115)=2.143$, $\p\approx 0.1071$, $d=0.459$), and there are no apparent changes when given straight suggestions to the rate of \woman ($t(104)=-0.556$, $\p\approx 0.7514$, $d=-0.121$) or \man partners ($t(104)=-0.154$, $\p\approx 0.9479$, $d=-0.034$).
+These findings suggest that indeed participants' default behavior without suggestions is more similar to the ``straight'' conditions than the ``queer'' ones, though participants seem to be more resistant to accepting ``queer'' suggestions for ``Joe'' than ``Sherry''.